 (5) Performance of a function by the chief executive officer under this section is to be treated as performance by the Minister.

-225. Subdelegation
+225. Subdelegation by CEO, Minister may permit

 (1) The Minister may, in an instrument by which a function is delegated to the chief executive officer under section 224, authorise the chief executive officer to subdelegate that function to —